No Products in the Cart

 The important latex mattress certifications include:

 Organic latex is naturally breathable and has better heat-regulating properties.
-Since a latex mattress is made using organic materials like cotton, rubber, and wool, which allows better airflow, they will be cooler than the conventional ones, which can retain heat inside its structure more easily.
+Since a latex mattress is made using organic materials like cotton, rubber, and wool, which allow better airflow, it will be cooler than conventional ones, which can retain heat inside their structure more easily.

 Latex mattresses of the highest quality are less susceptible to sagging than conventional mattress materials like memory foam.
 However, latex blends and synthetic latex mattresses can sag over time, so before you make a purchase, make sure you choose a natural and organic latex mattress.